destroyedlolo/HomeDashboard/SeleniteDFB/HDB_320/README.md

 Evrything related to my Home DashBoard.
-This one is for my 10'' tablette.
+This one is for my BananaPI 3'' screen
 **Specific**.